rocherbpb/meta_hydra/index.md

 Use ```nano sample_barcode.list``` to create the file and copy/paste list of barcodes used.
 CNTRL X to save and close.

 #### Create a job file:
-Use ```diamond.job``` to create the file and copy/paste the text below.
+Use ```nano diamond.job``` to create the file and copy/paste the text below.
 Make the appropriate changes described.
 CNTRL X to save and close.
 ```bash
 # /bin/sh
 # ----------------Parameters---------------------- #